Al Bell

 Al Bell (born Alvertis Isbell; March 15, 1940) is an American record producer, songwriter, and record executive.
-He is best known as having been an executive and co-owner of Stax Records, based in Memphis, Tennessee, during the latter half of the label's 19-year existence.
+He is best known as having been an executive and co-owner of Stax Records with Jim Stewart based in Memphis, Tennessee, during the latter half of the label's 19-year existence.

 A former disc jockey in his hometown of Little Rock, Arkansas, Bell was vital to the careers of Stax's soul stars such as the Staple Singers and Isaac Hayes, the Emotions, the Dramatics, and Mel and Tim.
-Bell's promotional efforts drove the “Memphis sound” internationally and made Stax the second-largest African-American–owned business in the 1970s.
+Bell's promotional efforts drove the "Memphis sound" internationally and made Stax the second-largest African-American–owned business in the 1970s.
 In 2009, the BBC profiled Bell as "one of the icons of soul music" and "the driving force behind Stax Records".

 Following his career at Stax, Bell became president of Motown Records Group during its restructuring for sale to MCA and Boston Ventures Group.
-He later started his own label, Bellmark, whose releases included Tag Team's single “Whoomp!
-(There It Is)” (1993).
+He later started his own label, Bellmark, whose releases included Tag Team's single "Whoomp!
+(There It Is)" (1993).
 Today, Bell works in the independent music scene in Memphis and maintains an online music website and radio show at AlBellPresents.com.